qiboteam/qibolab/doc/source/main-documentation/platform.rst

 #. the experiment is defined by the user using the mentioned :ref:`Experiment API
    <main_doc_experiment>`, together with an optional set of temporary configuration
    updates
-#. the execution is invoked through :meth:`qibolab.Platform.execute`, which acts as the
+#. the execution is invoked through :meth:`.Platform.execute`, which acts as the
    single entry point
 #. internally, the configurations and experiment definition are shared with all the
    registered instruments, iterating over those registered in the platform, and